 Perhaps the simplest summation of social dynamics that I can offer is that it’s the study of how to find the alignment between what makes you feel good and what makes others feel good, so you can create and enjoy a rich and rewarding social life without becoming a people pleaser, a jerk, or a hermit.

 I understand and accept that there are plenty of traditionally minded folks who just want to get married and stick with one person for the rest of their lives.
 I don’t have much relationship advice for them since that path doesn’t appeal to me, and there are plenty of other teachers for those people to learn from.
-But for most people — including those sorts of teachers — the single partner for life model doesn’t work well in practice because it’s too rigid and doesn’t adapt well to the changing needs and desires of growth-oriented people.
+But for most people, the one-partner-to-rule-them-all model doesn’t work well in practice because it’s too rigid.
+That approach doesn’t adapt well to the changing needs and desires of growth-oriented people.
 Consequently, many couples fall into unhappiness or resort to cheating on the side — or both.

-I’m still very happy with my life these days, and I’m looking forward with positive expectancy to another amazing year.
+I’m still very happy with my life these days, and I’m looking ahead with positive expectancy to another amazing year.

 Happy New Year!
 Wishing you a very growth-filled and consciousness expanding 2013. 🙂